petermsiegel/pmsLibrary/README.md

 ___Table of Contents___

 * __require__     Ensure APL objects are in the active workspace visible via ⎕PATH, loading as needed from other workspaces or directories.
+   - See also `MyUCmdsInfo.md`, to learn how to make it easy to make __require__ available throughout a Dyalog session.
 * __∆MY__         Support static objects specific to a function/op, created once and maintained over calls.
 * __dict__        Create ordered dictionaries with an array of creation, sorting, and searching services.
 * __tinyDict__    Create low-overheaded ordered dictinaries with simple access to keys and values.